manyipan-netizen/operra-reproducibility/README.md

 ### Part 3 - Workflows

-## Onboarding questionnaire
+## Onboarding mini-survey

-### Which of the following concepts are you familiar with?
+### Which of the following concepts are your research group members more familiar with?
 *Multiple responses are possible*

 -   [ ] R